-- People's communication needs were known, recorded and understood by staff.
-Staff could describe the support people needed to enable staff to understand their wishes and support their decision making; including how staff should observe their facial expressions and body language to gauge their preferences. - The registered manager and deputy manager were aware of the Accessible Information Standard (AIS).
+• People's communication needs were known, recorded and understood by staff.
+Staff could describe the support people needed to enable staff to understand their wishes and support their decision making; including how staff should observe their facial expressions and body language to gauge their preferences.

+• The registered manager and deputy manager were aware of the Accessible Information Standard (AIS).
 The AIS is a framework making it a legal requirement for all providers to ensure people with a disability or sensory loss can access and understand information they are given.
-Information in communal areas was presented in a way that people could understand.
-For example, people had access to individualised pictorial care plans which helped involve them in discussing and reviewing their care plans. - People we spoke with confirmed they were able to communicate with their care staff and engage with managers directly if needed.
-One person told us, "I'd speak to my key worker". - Records we reviewed documented the involvement of advocates who had assisted people in making big decisions such as where to live, potential medical operations and who could help them with their finances.
+Information was presented in a way that people could understand.
+For example, people had access to individualised pictorial care plans which helped involve them in discussing and reviewing their care plans.

+• People we spoke with confirmed they were able to communicate with their care staff and engage with managers directly if needed.
+One person told us, "Managers are very good.
+You won't get better than them".

+• Records we reviewed documented the involvement of advocates who had assisted people in making big decisions such as where to live, potential medical operations and who could help them with their finances.